A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Biochemical pathways are a series of enzyme-catalyzed reactions that occur in cells.
-These pathways are responsible for the synthesis and degradation of molecules, as well as the transfer of energy.
-Understanding biochemical pathways is essential for understanding how cells function.
+Biochemical pathways are series of enzyme-catalyzed reactions that occur in living cells.
+These pathways are responsible for the synthesis and degradation of molecules, as well as the transfer of energy and information.
+Understanding biochemical pathways is essential for understanding how cells function and interact within an organism.

 Basic Concepts